-Forza cannot be certain that its business strategy for its electric-powered boats will be successfully address these risks.
+Forza cannot be certain that its business strategy for its electric-powered boats will be successful or that we will successfully address these risks.
 In the event that we do not successfully address these risks, our business, prospects, financial condition, and results of operations could be materially and adversely affected, and Forza may not have the resources to continue or expand the business operations of its electric-powered boats business.